DOWNTOWN DIARY, 2016

 The current owners and employees of these shops tell us their stories based on personal dialogues my mother and I had with them and photographs I took of them in context.

 Downtown Diary is here to give you a bit of the experience of visiting those shops and hearing the stories for yourself.
 It is also here to give a glimpse into Downtown’s culture as a major part of Cairo’s culture and history as a whole.
 And most importantly, it is here to excite your interest to go down, take a cab (or an airplane!) and head over there for the full experience.

-Downtown Diary was specifically designed for young readers in mind – the book's contemporary and playful look and feel was chosen to provide a new representation for a topic that is widely perceived by Egyptian youth as boring, an "old people" thing.
+Downtown Diary was specifically designed for young readers in mind – the book's contemporary and playful look and feel was chosen to provide a new representation for a topic that is thought to be widely perceived by Egyptian youth as boring, or as an "old people" thing.

-Translated into Arabic by Mohamed Abdelgawad and Abdelfattah Yusuf.
+Translation into Arabic: Mohamed Abdelgawad and Abdelfattah Yahya Yusuf

 Biggest thanks go to the people of Downtown, who let me into their stores and lives.